kazuibasou/hyperneo/README.md

 	├ hospital/
 	└ workplace/

-# Inference of community structure
+# Inference and visualization of community structure

 ## Quick run